Is this you?

-It takes some soul searching about your values, strengths, and personality… and it takes some research and market testing about what people will pay for.
+It takes some soul searching about your values and your natural flow zone (strengths and personality factors)… and it takes some research and market testing about what people will pay for.
 (Psst, these are the kinds of things people see a career/business coach to figure out.
 It’s tough to figure it out alone.)

 My Top Words of Advice

 - If you’ve got an idea for your own self-employment, and your heart says Yes, it’s worth some more exploration.